msdange/project_assignment_v0/README.md

     - terraform apply
  7. Above step will provision the required infrastructure and provides the ALB hostname as the output.
 Note the hostname.

-### Part 2: Installing the application
+### Step 2: Installing the application

 This is done using ansible.

 1. Through user data script we are executing ansible playbook which will install and start our web application.
 2. Open LB DNS URL in web browser to see your ansible playbook ouput.

-### Part 3: Destroy the application after testing to save the cost
+### Step 3: Destroy the application after testing to save the cost

 Run the below command to tear down the application.
 ```sh